google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   subsequently consider the certificate to be non-compliant and in need of re-issuance.

+## TLS Client Authentication

+This specification includes no description of how a TLS server can use CT for TLS client certificates.
+While this may be useful, it is not documented here for the following
+reasons:

+* The greater security exposure is for clients to end up interacting with an illegitimate server.
+* In general, TLS client certificates are not expected to be submitted to CT logs, particularly those intended for general public use.

+A future version could include such information.

 ## Multiple SCTs {#multiple-scts}

 CT-using TLS servers SHOULD send SCTs from multiple logs, because: